SaintVisionAi/TheBrokerage-SaintVision-Ai/replit.md

 PostgreSQL is used for data persistence with Drizzle ORM, supporting full schema management for users, conversations, knowledge base, logging, and activity tracking.
 It includes automatic migrations and environment-configured connection pooling.

 ### Authentication and Authorization
-The system uses session-based authentication with tiered user access (free, pro, enterprise) managed via Stripe subscriptions (though Stripe payment processing is currently removed).
-Feature gating controls access to advanced functionalities like Godmode and unlimited knowledge base storage.
+The system uses session-based authentication with tiered user access (free, pro, enterprise).
+NO PAYMENT PROCESSING - all accounts are free with full access.
+Feature gating can control access to advanced functionalities like Godmode and unlimited knowledge base storage if needed.

 ### AI Integration
 SaintSal™ HACP™ technology (U.S. Patent No. 10,290,222) and Azure Cognitive Services provide core AI functionalities, including conversation management with context preservation, tone analysis, real-time voice processing (speech-to-text, text-to-speech), knowledge base content ingestion with embeddings, and response generation.
 The system incorporates fallback mechanisms for AI service interruptions.